How To Use DuckDuckGo Bangs in Chrome

 Google was my first stop

 Whenever I had to research anything, I’d just simply Google it without any fancy search operators.
-Anything from gadget reviews to technical searches like “how to remove duplicates in a list in python”.
+Anything from gadget reviews to technical searches like “how to remove duplicates in a list in Python”.

 But as of late, I find myself increasingly appending site:reddit.com, site:github.com/user/repo, site:stackoverflow.com, etc. to my search query to get more refined and meaningful results.